 Throughout history, there have been many more European microstates, with many cities like Venice maintaining independent rule.
 Most have since merged into larger countries.
 However, some, like San Marino, continue to be self-governing.

 The following 6 tiny sovereign states are generally regarded as the modern microstates of Europe:

 - San Marino

 Of these 6, Malta is a full member of the European Union (EU), while Liechtenstein is a member of the European Free Trade Association (EFTA).
 Both are part of the Schengen Area.

 Andorra, Monaco, San Marino, and Vatican City are not officially part of any of these 3 organizations.
 They do, however, maintain close political relations with their EU/Schengen neighbours.

-Since Malta and Liechtenstein are part of the Schengen Area, Canadian travelers will have to register with the European Travel Information and Authorization System in order to visit them.
+Since Malta and Liechtenstein are part of the Schengen Area, Canadian travellers will have to register with the European Travel Information and Authorisation System in order to visit them.

 Although the other 4 microstates are not officially part of Schengen, they do not have their own airports.
 This means that Canadian visitors must first pass through neighboring Schengen countries, for which they will need the ETIAS.

 Visiting San Marino and Vatican City with ETIAS